wxMaxima-developers/wxmaxima/info/wxmaxima.gl.md

 broken .wxmx file to .zip most operating systems will provide a way to extract any portion of information that is stored inside it.
 The can be done when there is the need of recovering the original image files from a text processor document.
-If the zip signature isn’t intact that does not need to be the end of the world: If wxMaxima during saving detected that something went wrong there will be a wxmx~ file whose contents might help and even if there isn’t such a file: If the configuration option is set that .wxmx files have to be optimized for version control it is possible to rename the .wxmx file to a .txt file and to use a text editor to recover the XML portion of the file's contents.
+If the zip signature isnât intact that does not need to be the end of the world: If wxMaxima during saving detected that something went wrong there will be a wxmx~ file whose contents might help and even if there isnât such a file: If the configuration option is set that .wxmx files have to be optimized for version control it is possible to rename the .wxmx file to a .txt file and to use a text editor to recover the XML portion of the file's contents.

 If the text file containing this contents is saved as a file ending in .xml wxMaxima will know how to recover the text of the document from it.